 SNHU is proud to offer some of the lowest online tuition rates in the nation.
-Our FNP program is only $627 per credit, or $1881 per course.
-Within 51 credits or 17 courses, this means you'll pay less than $32,000 in tuition for a profession with significant earning potential.
+Our FNP program is only $637 per credit, or $1,911 per course.
+Within 51 credits or 17 courses, the tuition works out to be $32,487.
+But there are lots of ways to lower your actual tuition cost — exploring tuition assistance or reimbursement from your employer, applying for grants and scholarships, and more.
 At SNHU, we do not increase tuition for clinical courses and we do not have recurring fees by course.

 Additional costs for students include books and resources to complete coursework, the immersion experience ($2,000) and travel-related expenses related to it as well as any additional costs (ex. drug screening, physical examination co-pay, etc.) to meet organizational requirements for clinical practice experiences/practicums.

 Becoming an NP provides career advancement and independent practice opportunities.
 There are other benefits as well – both personally and professionally – in terms of pay, schedule, responsibility and long-term career goals.

 According to the U.S. Bureau of Labor Statistics, nurse practitioners reported a median annual wage of $125,900 in May 2022.1 In that same year, registered nurses (RNs) received $81,220.1 This suggests much higher earning potential overall for those advancing their careers as NPs.

 The BLS also reports promising career prospects for years to come.
 In fact, nurse practitioners are reportedly the fastest-growing occupation in the nation – and the fastest growing in healthcare and nursing.1